 After a Few Months

 After a few months, link building starts showing much clearer results.
-Your important pages begin to attract more visitors, and your product may often appear in search results and comparison pages.
+Your important pages begin to attract more visitors, and your product often appears in search results and on comparison pages.

 Growth becomes more stable, especially in competitive SaaS markets.